ibm-cloud-docs/speech-to-text/custom.md

 -   Your speakers' speech patterns are atypical.
 For example, a speaker talks abnormally fast or the audio includes casual conversations.
 -   Your speakers' accents are pronounced.
 For example, the audio includes speakers who are talking in a non-native or second language.

 The *acoustic model customization* interface can adapt a base model to your environment and speakers.
-You create a custom acoustic model and provide example audio that closely matches the acoustic signature of the audio that you want to transcribe.
+You create a custom acoustic model and add audio data (audio resources) that closely match the acoustic signature of the audio that you want to transcribe.
 Once you train the custom acoustic model with your audio resources, you can use it for customized speech recognition.

+The length of time that it takes the service to train the custom model depends on how much audio data the model contains.
+In general, training takes twice the length of the cumulative audio.
+The level of effort that it takes to create a model depends on the audio data that you have available for the model.
+It also depends on whether you use transcriptions of the audio.

 For more information, see